 When I was eight years old, I would make catalogues of products "others could buy".
 My parents didn't appreciate these finer things, my sister was too young at the time, so really the only "other" was my brother.
-I would even offer to fully fund the purchase: I would print money for him, write cheques with 0's as long as the paper allowed.
-He would not buy it.
+I would even offer to fully fund the purchase: I would print money for him, and write him cheques with 0's as long as the piece of paper, but he would not buy it.

-It was hard to get started then, and it's hard to get started now.
-I have enough material now for a thick catalogue of app ideas, t-shirts, prints and other products, most of which never saw the light of day either.
+I'm in my 30s now, and things haven't changed all that much: I have enough material now for a thick catalogue of app ideas, t-shirts, prints and other products, most of which never saw the light of day.

 As I put pen to paper, I realize just how much it would take to turn any of these ideas into a viable business.
-Not even a huge success, just something to both enjoy and sustain me.
-Even if I have the skills to make a thing, it takes an obscene amount of effort to sufficiently scale it.
+Not even a huge success, just something to enjoy and sustain me.
+Even if I have the skills to make a thing, it takes an overwhelming amount of effort to sufficiently scale it to make a livelihood.

+There are resources (i.e. financial capital) out there for those who know how to get them, but I really don't think that an idea can pass the viable threshold without a group of people behind it (i.e. becoming a money-making company).
 For a designer, developer or maker of any kind, this paradoxically changes the nature of the work.
 If bringing an idea to life takes building a team and company, then the work takes away from the making.
-Like the starving artist, the maker has to make the choice to give up the craft or the idea.
+The maker has to make the choice to give up the craft or the idea.

-It makes me sad to put so many bright and shiny ideas on hold, but puts my mind at ease that the ever growing catalogue of ideas is not a testament of my lack of action, but my exercising a choice of what I want to put my time into.
+Realising this was upsetting and relieving at the same time for me: it makes me sad to put so many bright and shiny ideas on hold, but it also puts my mind at ease that the ever growing catalogue of ideas is not a testament of my lack of action, but my exercising a choice of what I want to put my time into.